MAIF/thoth/doc/banking.md

 * because it's simpler to implement / understand
 * because [one feature](https://github.com/MAIF/scribe/issues/4) is missing to implement scenario such as multiple bank accounts

+Here is the process modeling of what append:

 ![](scribe_bank_account.jpg)

 ## Model (State)